uclaacm/studio-creative-tutorials/ShaderGraph/README.md

 <details>
  <summary>Flip an image vertically.</summary>
  <img src="./Flip%20Vertical%20Solution.png" alt="Shader Graph for flipping an image vertically."/>
  If we subtract the green channel from 1, that makes the top of the square black, and the bottom white, flipping it vertically.
 (There is a subtract node, but why use that when we have a handy one-minus node available?)
-Then we recombine it with the red channel and feed that into the UV coordinates.
+Then we recombine it with the red channel and feed that into the UV coordinates, resulting in an image that has been flipped vertically.
 </details>
 <details>
  <summary>Flip an image across its diagonal.</summary>
  <img src="./Flip%20Diagonal%20Solution.png" alt="Shader Graph for flipping an image across its diagonal."/>
- If we simply swap the red and the green channels, our image is flipped!
+ If we simply swap the red and the green channels, our image is flipped across the diagonal!
 (There's actually a node for this called the Swizzle node, which works for changing the order of up to 4 channels.
 This solution just splits and recombines for clarity though.)
 </details>
 <details>
  <summary>Rotate an image 90 degrees counterclockwise.</summary>
  <img src="./Rotate%20Counterclockwise%20Solution.png" alt="Shader Graph for rotating an image 90 degrees counterclockwise."/>
  The solution to this puzzle is simply combining the previous two puzzles.
-We use one minus on the red channel before swizzling.
-Note the use of a redirect node to route the connection around another node, making the graph more readable!
+We use one minus on the red channel to flip the image horizontally before swizzling to also flip the image across its diagonal.
+Combined these two effects make it seem like the image has been rotated.
+Also note the use of a redirect node to route the connection around another node, making the graph more readable!
+You can create redirect nodes by right-clicking on the line connecting two nodes.
 </details>
 <details>
  <summary>Fully duplicate the image in each corner.<br>
   <img src="./Four%20Puzzle.png" alt="Image that has been duplicated in each corner." width=100/>
  </summary>
  <img src="./Four%20Puzzle%20Solution.png" alt="Shader Graph for duplicating an image in each corner."/>
- Here, we multiply the entire UV by 2, and then take the fractional part of that with the frac node.
+ Here, we multiply the entire UV by 2, so the UV now goes from 0 to 2 both horizontally and vertically.
+Then, we take the fractional part of that with the frac node, resulting in going from 0 to 1 and then 0 to 1 again.
 This leaves us with 4 copies of the UV, one in each corner.
 There's actually a Tiling and Offset node, which we will cover next, that does this as well.
 </details>

 #### Scrolling Textures